Salt Lake West Side Stories: Post Twenty-One

-The arrival of later economic immigrants, from across the United States and around the globe, to Utah and the Pioneer Park neighborhood, created conflicts with the Mormon Church’s all-encompassing societal ideal.
+The arrival of later economic immigrants, from across the United States and around the globe, to Utah and the Pioneer Park neighborhood, created conflicts with the Mormon Church’s (the Church of Jesus Christ of Latter-day Saints, also known as Mormons) all-encompassing societal ideal.

-Salt Lake City’s west side was considered one of the poorest and rowdiest neighborhoods in the Salt Lake Valley.
+Salt Lake’s west side was considered one of the poorest and rowdiest neighborhoods in the Salt Lake Valley.
 With a large population of immigrants who lived alongside transportation hubs, industries and businesses, it is no surprise that the west side was a busy and impoverished area.
-Over the years, the Pioneer Park neighborhood also became a place for immigrants to develop a sense of community, economic autonomy, and establish a footing on their path toward citizenship.
+Over the years, the Pioneer Park neighborhood also became a place for immigrants to develop a sense of community, economic autonomy, and establish a footing on their path towards citizenship.

-Utah’s railroad and industrial sector became a “pull factor” that drew in tens of thousands of economic immigrants to Salt Lake Valley, the Wasatch Front and to the Great Basin.
+Utah’s railroad and industrial sector became a “pull factor” that drew in tens of thousands of economic immigrants to Salt Lake Valley, the Wasatch Front, and to the Great Basin.
 Once they arrived, these new pioneers found themselves in the middle of a culture that was, in many respects, very different from any other region in the American West.
-Within the Territory of Utah, and especially in Salt Lake City, the Church of Jesus Christ of Latter-day Saints had shaped and dominated the political and social culture.
-When these other pioneers pressed to follow national political, social and economic trends, the LDS Church resisted these changes, at first, insistent on maintaining their unique theocratic, one culture, stronghold.
+Within the Territory of Utah, and especially in Salt Lake City, the Church of Jesus Christ of Latter-day Saints (hereafter LDS Church) had shaped and dominated the political and social culture.
+When these other Utah “pioneers” pressed to follow national political, social and economic trends, the LDS Church resisted these changes, at first, insistent on maintaining their unique theocratic, one culture, stronghold.

-Salt Lake City’s Pioneer Park neighborhood for over a hundred years (1869 to the 1970s) was the region’s largest international or ethnic community.
+Salt Lake City’s Pioneer Park neighborhood, for over a hundred years (1869 to the 1970s), contained the region’s largest international or ethnic community.
 The west side had economic and cultural ties to dozens of smaller immigrant populations across Utah and the American West.
 For instance, locally, the city of Magna had a Japan Town and a Little Italy.
-Murray, a small smelting town located eight miles south of Salt Lake City, and Midvale, also a smelting town, found 11.5 miles south of SLC, housed communities of Serbians, Croatians, Slovenes, and Swedish peoples.
-Bingham and its neighboring towns (Highland Boy, Frisco, Markham, and FrogTown) had over a dozen enclaves of immigrant populations.
+Murray, a small smelting town located eight miles south of Salt Lake City, and Midvale, also a smelting town, found 11.5 miles south of Salt Lake City, housed communities of Serbians, Croatians, Slovenes, and Swedish peoples.
+Bingham, and its neighboring towns (Highland Boy, Frisco, Markham, and FrogTown), had over a dozen enclaves of immigrant populations.
 Finally, Milford, Park City, Mercur, Eureka, and Helper also became home to diverse groups, including Chinese, Greek and Italian immigrants, among others, all with community and economic ties to Salt Lake City, and most particularly to the Pioneer Park neighborhood.

 Many services and organizations, like churches and mutual aid societies that provided aid to Salt Lake’s working-class, often became the heart of immigrant communities.